 Following is a description of the valuation methodology used for investments measured at fair value.
-There were no transfers between levels in the fair value hierarchy during the years ended December 31, 2021 and 2020.
+There were no transfers between levels in the fair value hierarchy during the years ended December 31, 2022 and 2021.
 Transfers between levels are recorded at the end of the reporting period, if applicable.

-- Money market funds The money market fund is an open-end fund that is registered with the Securities and Exchange Commission (SEC) and is deemed to be actively traded. - Stocks and securities Valued at the closing price reported on the active market in which the individual securities are traded. - Mutual funds Valued at the daily closing price as reported by the fund.
+- Money market funds The money market fund is an open-end fund that is registered with the Securities and Exchange Commission (SEC) and is deemed to be actively traded. - Mutual funds and exchange traded funds Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Organization are open-end mutual funds that are registered with the SEC.
 These funds are required to publish their daily value and to transact at that price.
 Mutual funds held by the Organization are deemed to be actively traded.